zahracha/Facebook-Sales-Thailand-Region/README.md

-In this project, we applied K-Means clustering for customer segmentation.
+In this project, I applied K-Means clustering for customer segmentation.
 The focus was on determining the optimal number of clusters using the Elbow Method, visualizing centroids, and evaluating model performance with the Silhouette Plot.

 **1. Elbow Method**